_edited.png)

 You have the choice to release or boat a blue marlin with a short length of 106" or more.
 Since you are rewarded with 500 points for releasing a blue marlin, it doesn't make sense to boat one you think will not weigh 500lbs.
 If you decide to boat a blue marlin, the capture and boating should be recorded on video and the time the blue marlin is hauled on board should be recorded and reported to Tournament Headquarters.

 If you catch a Blue Marlin that weighs over 600lbs, the tournament rewards your accomplishment with a 1000 point bonus in addition to the 1 point per pound scoring.
-This bonus reflects the skill and difficulty involved in boating a fish that large vs. releasing any size blue marlin.
+This bonus reflects the skill and difficulty involved in boating a fish that large.

 If for some reason the points and release times between boats are identical, the boat with the most blue marlin wins.